hazard-ready/disaster-preparedness/README.md

   - `external_text`

 # Deploying to the web via Docker
+First, make sure you have `docker`, `git`, and `git-lfs` installed on the machine that you will be deploying this from.
-Cloning this repo and the appropriate child repos alongside it will give you the structure that docker-compose expects to be present.
+Cloning this repo and the appropriate child repos alongside it will give you the structure that docker compose expects to be present.
 If you have this right, running `ls` should look something like

 ```
 disaster-preparedness   missoula-ready  seattle-ready